AndrewAtLarge/BibUpdate/README.rst

 you compare the old and new versions of your database with programs like *diff* and *tkdiff*.

-I wrote this class because with the advent of hyperref_ I wanted to add links to journals, the arXiv_ and DOIs in the bibliographies of my papers.
+I wrote this script because, using hyperref_, I wanted to automatically add links to journals, the arXiv_ and DOIs to the bibliographies of my papers.
 This script allowed me to add the missing urls and DOI fields to my BibTeX_ database.
-As a bonus the script corrected many minor errors that I had crept into my BibTeX_ file over the years (for example, incorrect page numbers and years).
+As a bonus the script helped me to correct many minor errors that I had crept into my BibTeX_ file over the years (for example, incorrect page numbers and years).
 The program is still useful because it is quite successful in updating the preprint entries in my database when the papers are published.

 As bibupdate_ calls mrlookup_ this program will only be useful if you have papers in your database that are listed in MathSciNet_.